Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Introduction

-\ \ \ In section \ref{sec:4}, we study the diffeomorphism types of manifolds whose dimensions are $m$ admitting round fold maps into ${\mathbb{R}}^n$ ($n \geq 2$) with $m \geq 2n$ under additional conditions.
-First, we recall a result on homology and homotopy groups of manifolds admitting round fold maps whose regular fibers are always disjoint unions of spheres in \cite{kitazawa} or \cite{kitazawa 2} (Proposition \ref{prop:1}).
-In subsection \ref{subsec:4.1}, under appropriate conditions, we construct a new round fold map on a manifold represented as a connected sum of two manifolds admitting a round fold map (Proposition \ref{prop:2} and Theorems \ref{thm:5} and \ref{thm:6}).
-Conversely, in subsection \ref{subsec:4.2}, we decompose a round fold map on a closed and connected manifold into two round fold maps so that a connected sum of the resulting source manifolds is the original source manifold (Proposition \ref{prop:4} and Theorem \ref{thm:7}).
-In these subsections, we apply generalizations of surgery operations on stable maps from closed and simply-connected smooth manifolds into the plane which do not change the diffeomorophism types of the source manifolds in \cite{kobayashi saeki} ({\it R-operations}) and their inverse operations.
-Last, in subsection \ref{subsec:4.3}, by applying the obtained results and their proofs, we determine the diffeomorphism types of manifolds admitting round fold maps whose regular fibers are disjoint unions of spheres satisfying Theorem 3 of \cite{kitazawa 2} or Proposition \ref{prop:1} of this paper under a few additional differential topological conditions.
-More precisely, through Theorems \ref{thm:8}, \ref{thm:10} and \ref{thm:11}, we give a characterization of the family of closed and connected manifolds represented as connected sums of finite numbers of smooth homotopy spheres whose dimensions are $m$ admitting round fold maps into ${\mathbb{R}}^n$ with connected singular sets and finite numbers of manifolds having the structures of bundles over $S^n$ with fibers diffeomorphic to $S^{m-n}$ and structure groups consisting of diffeomorphisms by a class of round fold maps mentioned in the previous sentence.
-We also show Theorems \ref{thm:9} and \ref{thm:11}, which give characterizations of some families of manifolds by certain classes of round fold maps.
+In subsection \ref{subsec:4.1}, under appropriate conditions, we construct a new round fold map from a manifold represented as a connected sum of two manifolds admitting round fold maps (Proposition \ref{prop:2}).
+Conversely, in subsection \ref{subsec:4.2}, we decompose a round fold map on a closed and connected manifold into two round fold maps so that a connected sum of the resulting source manifolds is the original source manifold (Proposition \ref{prop:4}).
+In these subsections, we apply generalized operations of surgery operations on stable maps from closed and simply-connected smooth manifolds into the plane which do not change the diffeomorphism types of the source manifolds in \cite{kobayashisaeki} ({\it R-operations}) and their inverse operations.
+Last, in subsection \ref{subsec:4.3}, by applying the obtained results and their proofs, we determine the topologies and the differentiable structures of manifolds admitting round fold maps such that the inverse images of their regular values are always disjoint unions of spheres mentioned before under a few additional differential topological conditions.
+More precisely, through Theorems \ref{thm:6}--\ref{thm:9}, we give a characterization of the family of closed and connected manifolds represented as connected sums of finite numbers of manifolds regarded as the total spaces of of bundles over $S^n$ whose fibers are diffeomorphic to $S^{m-n}$ and whose structure groups consist of diffeomorphisms by a family of round fold maps mentioned in the previous sentence.
+We also show several additional theorems stating that several fundamental closed and ($n-1$)-connected manifolds admit round fold maps into ${\mathbb{R}}^n$.